Rimve/UberGarage/README.md

  - Select which options your offer has
  - Filter offers by attributes
  - See your offers
- - Preview offers
+ - Preview offer
  - Preview activity does not show imageView placeHolder if the offer has no images
  - Preview individual offer images
  - All around validation throughout the application
- - Uses room local database, can easily change to live MySQL
+ - Uses room local database (can easily be changed to a live database when needed)

 There are two database entities: